snsaiphoo/binf6110_assignment3/README.md

 Overall, while vegan and omnivore microbiomes share a similar core composition, differences in the abundance of specific taxa become more apparent at the genus and species levels.

 #### Alpha and Beta Diversity
+Alpha diversity measures diversity within each sample, including the number of taxa present and their evenness of distribution.
+Beta diversity, in contrast, compares differences in microbial communities between samples or groups.

+The alpha diversity results shown in Figure 6 indicate that omnivore samples generally contain a higher number of taxa than vegan samples.
+This means that more species are present in omnivore samples, while the distribution of those species remains similar between the two diet groups.
+Overall, this suggests only modest differences in diversity between vegan and omnivore microbiomes.

+Beta diversity clustering, shown in Figure 7, shows some separation between vegan and omnivore samples, but there is still clear overlap.
+This suggests that diet may influence microbial composition, but not strongly enough to clearly distinguish the groups.
+Differences between individuals likely play a larger role, and a larger sample size may help reveal more consistent patterns.
+Overall, these results suggest that differences between vegan and omnivore microbiomes are not strong when considering diversity alone.

 #### Differential Abundance